BirdeeHub/nixCats-nvim/README.md

     So, run git add before you build, especially when using the wrapRc option.

+Again, the lua is just [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), with a couple changes.

+It has some stuff for nix, regular plugin setup functions as defined by the plugin rather than lazy, and lspconfig instead of mason (because mason doesnt work very well on nixOS and the whole point was to replace it and lazy with nix)

+It also has completion for the command line because I like that and also is multi file because I want to show the folders all work and because I like that too.

+When you are deleting my lua dont forget about the after folder.
+It makes the numbers purple.
+It does this afterwards because stuff kept overriding it and it was a good opportunity to show the utility of the after folder.

 #### Introduction:

-I originally made this for myself.
+I originally made this just for myself.
 I wanted to swap to NixOS.

 The category scheme was good.
 I found it easy to use.